jovanthompsonmds/ARIMA-Holt-Winters-Near-Future-Climate-Change-Prediction/README.md

-# Near Future Climate Change Prediction
+# ARIMA Holt-Winters Near Future Climate Change Prediction

 ## Overview
 This project focuses on predicting daily average temperatures using ARIMA and Holt-Winters models, leveraging historical data from 1980 to 2010.
 The predictions span from 2010 to 2020, extending to 2030, providing valuable insights into near-future climate trends and potential anomalies.